 Yes, the third dimension really depends on light – and of course, light is essential to be able to create.
 I also believe it’s important for expressing the attitude or message you want to convey.

-If you could collaborate with any film director, living or past, to create sculptures for their sets, who would you choose and why?
+If you could collaborate with any film director, living or past, to create a sculpture for their set or a collage movie poster, who would you choose and why?

 I really like the scenography in A Clockwork Orange or movies like that, fundamental things, also classical music in relation to hooligans.
 It’s very cool.
 And just recently, I watched another film that stayed with me, Stoker by Park Chan-wook.
 I was amazed by everything visual in that movie: the colors, the light, and the clever trick of transformation.
 I really enjoyed watching it.